proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0625-BeginningC++GameProgramming/01_welcome_to_beginning_c++_game_programming,_3ed.md

 On Mac, read this tutorial to get started: https://www.sfml-dev.org/tutorials/2.5/start-osx.php.

-Installing Visual Studio 2022
+## Installing Visual Studio 2022

 To start creating a game, we need to install Visual Studio 2022.
 Installing Visual Studio can be almost as simple as downloading a file and clicking a few buttons.
 There is nothing challenging about installing Visual Studio provided you choose the correct edition.
 I will clearly point out the correct edition at the point of choosing.

 Note that, over the years, Microsoft is likely to change the name, appearance, and download page that’s used to obtain Visual Studio.
 They might change the layout of the user interface and make the instructions that follow out of date.
 My experience, however, is that they try hard to maintain consistency between editions.
 Furthermore, the settings that we configure for each project are fundamental to C++ and SFML, so careful interpretation of the instructions that follow in this chapter will likely be possible, even if Microsoft does something radical to Visual Studio.

 Let’s get started with installing Visual Studio:

-The first thing you need is a Microsoft account and your login details.
+1. The first thing you need is a Microsoft account and your login details.
 If you have a Hotmail, Windows, Xbox, or MSN account, then you already have one.
 If not, you can sign up for a free one here: https://login.live.com/.
-At the time of writing (May 2024), Visual Studio 2022 is the latest version, so hopefully, this chapter will be up to date for a while.
+1. At the time of writing (May 2024), Visual Studio 2022 is the latest version, so hopefully, this chapter will be up to date for a while.
 To get started, visit https://visualstudio.microsoft.com/ and find the Visual Studio download.
 This next image shows what the page looks like at the time I visited the previous link:

 A screenshot of a computer

 Description automatically generated
 Figure 1.5: Downloading Visual Studio

-Find the download for Visual Studio and choose Community 2022 from the drop-down options.
+3. Find the download for Visual Studio and choose **Community 2022** from the drop-down options.
 Note that editions other than Community are premium products that are not free and the Visual Studio Code option, also shown in this image, is not what we want for this book.
-Click the Save button and your download will begin.
+Click the **Save** button and your download will begin.
-When the download completes, run the download by double-clicking on it.
+1. When the download completes, run the download by double-clicking on it.
 After giving permission for Visual Studio to make changes to your computer, wait for the installer program to download some files and set up the next stage of the installation.
-Shortly, you will be asked where you want to install Visual Studio.
+1. Shortly, you will be asked where you want to install Visual Studio.
 Choose a hard drive with at least 50 GB of storage.
 Various sources on the web suggest you will get away with much less than 50 GB, but by the time you have started creating projects, 50 GB will make sure you have plenty of room for future development.
-When you are ready, locate the Desktop development with C++ option and select it.
+When you are ready, locate the **Desktop development with C++** option and select it.
 Next, click the Install button.
 This step might take a while to complete.

 Now, we are ready to turn our attention to SFML and then our first project.

-Setting up SFML
+# Setting up SFML

 This short tutorial will guide you through downloading the SFML files that allow us to include the functionality contained in the SFML library in our projects.
 In addition, we will see how we can use the SFML DLL files that will enable our compiled object code to run alongside SFML.
 To set up SFML, follow these steps:

-Visit this link on the SFML website: http://www.sfml-dev.org/download.php.
-Click on the button that says Latest stable version, as shown here:
+1. Visit this link on the SFML website: http://www.sfml-dev.org/download.php.
+Click on the button that says **Latest stable version**, as shown here:
 A screenshot of a computer

 Description automatically generated
 Figure 1.6: Downloading SFML 2.6

-By the time you read this book, the latest version will almost certainly have changed.
+2. By the time you read this book, the latest version will almost certainly have changed.
 This won’t matter if you do the next step just right.
 We want to download the 32-bit version.
 This might sound counter-intuitive because you probably (most commonly) have a 64-bit PC.
 The reason we will download the 32-bit version is that 32-bit apps can run on both 32- and 64-bit machines.
 Furthermore, we need to get the Visual Studio 22 version.
-Click the Download button that’s shown in the following screenshot:
+Click the **Download** button that’s shown in the following screenshot:
 A screenshot of a computer

 Description automatically generated
 Figure 1.7: Downloading SFML 17_22

-When the download completes, create a folder at the root of the same drive where you installed Visual Studio and name it SFML.
-Also, create another folder at the root of the drive where you installed Visual Studio and call it VS Projects.
+3. When the download completes, create a folder at the root of the same drive where you installed Visual Studio and name it `SFML`.
+Also, create another folder at the root of the drive where you installed Visual Studio and call it `VS Projects`.
-Finally, unzip the SFML download.
+4. Finally, unzip the SFML download.
 Do this on your desktop.
-My file was called SFML-2.6.0-windows-vc17-32-bit.zip but yours may be different to reflect a newer version of SFML.
-When unzipping is complete, you can delete the .zip folder.
+My file was called `SFML-2.6.0-windows-vc17-32-bit.zip` but yours may be different to reflect a newer version of SFML.
+When unzipping is complete, you can delete the `.zip` folder.
 You will be left with a single folder on your desktop.
 Its name will reflect the version of SFML that you downloaded.
-Double-click this folder to see its contents; I have a folder called SFML-2.6.0.
+Double-click this folder to see its contents; I have a folder called `SFML-2.6.0`.
 Now double-click again into the folder.

 The following screenshot shows what my SFML folder’s content looks like.
 Yours should look the same.

 A screenshot of a computer